slyon/ubuntu-maintainers-handbook/CommittingChanges.md

   relevant bugs.

 * Use exactly "LP: #NNNNNNN" or "(LP: #NNNNNNN)" to reference bugs that are being fixed by the upload.
-The version using brackets is useful to neatly fit the bug references into standard English sentences.
+The version using parentheses is useful to neatly fit the bug references into standard English sentences.
 Bug references must be whitespace-perfect as they are picked up by regular expressions in the tooling to ultimately auto-close the bugs.